 TMPGEnc Xpress 4 MPEG-2 Encoding Performance

-For this review, we've totally revamped our media encoding tests, upgrading to TMPGEnc Xpress 4, and changing our default video file.
+Since the release of the Intel Yorkfield, we've totally revamped our media encoding tests, upgrading to TMPGEnc Xpress 4, and changing our default video file.
 TMPGEnc Xpress 4 not only provides real-world video encoding performance results, but also includes a host of specialized CPU support options.
-The program is fully multi-threaded and supports virtually all CPU multimedia features such as MMX/MMX-2, SSE/SSE2/SSE3, 3D Now!/Enhanced 3D Now!, along with a Core 2 Duo/Extreme mode.
+The program is full multi-threaded and supports virtually all CPU multimedia features such as MMX/MMX-2, SSE/SSE2/SSE3, 3D Now!/Enhanced 3D Now!, along with a Core 2 Duo/Extreme mode.

-Due to the increasingly high performance of quad core processors, we have again upgraded our reference video to a higher-end, 8-minute AVI file.
+Because of the increasingly high performance of quad core processors, we now use a higher-end, 8-minute AVI reference video file.
 In our first test, this file is encoded to 720x480 MPEG-2 DVD quality video using TMPGEnc 4 and the encoding time is recorded.
 The results are expressed in the form of time elapsed (minutes: seconds) and unlike our other benchmarks, a smaller bar denotes less time taken, and therefore better encoding performance.

 TMPGEnc Xpress 4 DivX Encoding Performance